 If you or your spouse have job-based insurance, the only way you will qualify for financial help on GetCoveredNJ is if your insurance does not meet minimum standards for affordability and coverage.
 A job-based health plan is considered "affordable" if your share of the monthly premiums for the lowest-cost coverage is less than 9.83 percent of your household income for an individual or less than 8.27 percent for a family.
 Note that there are certain rules for minimum coverage and affordability that employer plans must meet.

-If you are currently enrolled with an insurance provider outside of GetCoveredNJ but have become eligible for lower premiums under a GetCovereredNJ plan, you can switch now through the end of the year.
+If you are currently enrolled with an insurance provider outside of GetCoveredNJ but have become eligible for lower premiums under a GetCovereredNJ plan, you can switch now through Jan.
+31, 2022.

-If you already have a GetCoveredNJ plan but want to adjust your coverage based on any new financial help you may be eligible for, you have from now until the end of the year to do so.
+If you already have a GetCoveredNJ plan but want to adjust your coverage based on any new financial help you may be eligible for, you have from now until Jan.
+31, 2022 to do so.

-Note that this summer, GetCoveredNJ is automatically updating financial help for as many existing consumers as possible who have not yet taken action, so existing customers may not need to update their plans.
-But current enrollees who have received unemployment compensation in 2021, who do not currently receive financial help, and who have opted to apply only a portion of their financial help to their premium each month will need to update their application.
+Note that during summer, GetCoveredNJ automatically updated financial help for as many existing consumers as possible who hadn't taken action, so existing customers may have already seen their plans updated.
+But current enrollees who have received unemployment compensation in 2021 need to update their application.

 If you are insured under Medicare, you are not impacted by the expanded federal tax credits in the March coronavirus relief bill or the state’s new Health Plan Savings subsidy.

 Will I need to get a new doctor?